ToxicFrog/doom-mods/README.md

 Burning enemies with enough stacks on them will pass a proportion of their stacks on to nearby enemies.
 Higher levels of Conflagration will transfer more stacks and do so in a wider range, as will adding more stacks to the victim.

+### Infernal Kiln *(Fire mastery)*

+Attacking a burning enemy gives you a stacking bonus to attack and defence that gradually wears off once you stop.